pingcap/docs-cn/br/backup-and-restore-use-cases.md

 # BR Use Cases

-[Backup & Restore](/br/backup-and-restore-tool.md) (BR) is a command-line tool for distributed backup and restoration of the TiDB cluster data.
-This document describes the processes of operating BR in [four use cases](#use-cases) that aims to help you achieve the following goals:
+[BR](/br/backup-and-restore-tool.md) is a tool for distributed backup and restoration of the TiDB cluster data.

+This document describes how to run BR in the following use cases:

+- Back up a single table to a network disk (recommended in production environment)
+- Restore data from a network disk (recommended in production environment)
+- Back up a single table to a local disk (recommended in testing environment)
+- Restore data from a local disk (recommended in testing environment)

+This document aims to help you achieve the following goals:

 * Back up and restore data using a network disk or local disk correctly.
 * Get the status of a backup or restoration operation through monitoring metrics.
 * Learn how to tune performance during the operation.
 * Troubleshoot the possible anomalies during the backup operation.

-> **Note:**
->
-> Pay attention to the [usage restrictions](/br/backup-and-restore-tool.md#usage-restrictions) before using BR.

 ## Audience

 You are expected to have a basic understanding of [TiDB](https://docs.pingcap.com/tidb/v4.0) and [TiKV](https://tikv.org/).

-Before reading this document, it is recommended that you read [Use BR to Back up and Restore Data](/br/backup-and-restore-tool.md) first.
+Before reading on, make sure you have read [BR Tool Overview](/br/backup-and-restore-tool.md), especially [Usage Restrictions](/br/backup-and-restore-tool.md#usage-restrictions) and [Best Practices](/br/backup-and-restore-tool.md#best-practices).

 ## Prerequisites

 This section introduces the recommended method of deploying TiDB, cluster versions, the hardware information of the TiKV cluster, and the cluster configuration for the use case demonstrations.

 You can estimate the performance of your backup or restoration operation based on your own hardware and configuration.

 ### Deployment method